andifalk/oidc-workshop-spring-io-2019/lab1/README.md

 #### Step 2: Run and test basic resource server

-After removing all password relics from our application it should be possible to re-start the reconfigured application _com.example.library.server.Lab1InitialLibraryServerApplication_.
+Now it should be possible to re-start the reconfigured application _com.example.library.server.Lab1InitialLibraryServerApplication_.

 Now, the requests you have tried when starting this lab using basic authentication won't work any more